 COMBAR Mentoring Scheme

-With effect from November 2020, COMBAR is launching a mentoring scheme for all of its membership.
+With effect from November 2020, COMBAR launched a mentoring scheme for all of its membership.
 We consider mentoring to provide a valuable means for members to derive support and assistance from other members with relevant experience, on a confidential basis and outside the framework of existing chambers relationships.
 There are a range of particular issues on which mentoring may be of help, such as applications for silk or judicial appointment, coping with stress, or maintaining practice after a period of leave; but the relationship need not be targeted at a specific issue, nor limited to a particular period of time.

 Applicants for mentoring are asked to fill in a short application form (link below), providing details that will help us match them with a suitable mentor.
 Applicants to be mentors should likewise fill in a form (link below), indicating in what areas they have experience that may be of assistance.
 A panel of COMBAR members will then match mentors and mentees, and put them in touch with each other.
 Mentors and mentees can then decide together how best to develop the mentoring relationship.